tclssg/tclssg/README.md

 Like with website settings all 0/1 settings default to `0`.

-For multiline page variable values and manipulating website variables just for the current page set `expandMacrosInPages` to `1` and use a macro in the page like
+Page variable values set as shown above can't exceed a single line.
+For multiline page variable values and set `expandMacrosInPages` to `1` and use a macro in the page like

     <%
     dict set pages $currentPageId variables headExtra {